Complete Subset Averaging with Many Instruments: Subset Size Choice and Optimality

 \section{Subset Size Choice and Optimality}

-In this section we derive the approximate MSE of the CSA-2SLS estimator by the \citet{nagar1959bias} expansion collecting the leading terms that depend on $k$.
+In this section, we discuss how to choose the subset size $k$.
+First, we derive the approximate MSE of the CSA-2SLS estimator by the \citet{nagar1959bias} expansion.
+This high-order expansion shows the bias-variance trade-off that helps improve the finite sample performance of the estimator (e.g. \citet{donald2001choosing}, \citet{kuersteiner2010constructing}, and \citet{carrasco2012regularization}).
 The subset size $k$ is chosen to minimize the sample counterpart of the approximate MSE whose formula is provided.
-Finally we prove the optimality of the chosen subset size in the sense of \citet{li1987asymptotic}.
+We prove the optimality of the chosen subset size in the sense of \citet{li1987asymptotic}.